The Inner Turmoil That Bites Away At Us All

 Let us remember…

 Let us return to wonder, I pray.
-Let us reclaim the night of stargazing and story-spinning, of moonlight music and sunrise silence.
-Let us find joy again in eating strawberries from the carton, talking about nothing and yet everything.
+Let us reclaim the night of stargazing and story.
+Spinning, of moonlight music and sunrise silence.
+Let us find joy again in eating strawberries from the carton.
+Talking about nothing and yet saying everything.

 You, my muse— you are the only one I can say this to.
 For you live beyond time.
 You remember.
 You still believe.